Please note that the fee for a High Hedges complaint has been increased to £510.00.

 In order to make a complaint regarding a hedge problem, the following criteria must apply:

-- The hedge must be over 2m in height;
+- The hedge must be over two metres in height

 The role of the Council is not to mediate or negotiate between the two parties, but to adjudicate as a neutral 'third party' on whether, in the words of the Act; the hedge is "adversely affecting the complainant's reasonable enjoyment of their property".